-Selecting a Trenton, NJ nursing home or assisted living facility that you trust to administer the best possible care for your loved one can cause undue stress and anxiety in the process of selecting the facility.
+You turned to a Trenton, NJ nursing home or assisted living facility to deliver the best possible care to your loved one.
+You trusted them and likely endured considerable stress and anxiety in the process of selecting the facility.
 You will have wondered if the staff will understand the needs for your loved one?
-How responsive are they when help is requested?
+How responsive will they be they when help is requested?
 Will they ensure that medications are given at the correct time?
 These are all important questions to ask when visiting the home to determine if it is a right fit for your loved one.
 Unfortunately, the results delivered often fail to measure up to the promises the facility gave you in order to get your business.

-Family members of the senior relative may not want to fight this battle alone.
-If you are looking to sue the facility for abuse, it is vital that you gather enough proof of what happened — preferably while it is still fresh.
+The family members of the senior relative may not want to fight this battle alone.
+If you are looking to sue the facility for abuse, it is vital that you help to gather and preserve proof of what happened — preferably while it is still fresh.
 For example, the law mandates that nursing homes provide residents with a safe and decent living environment.
 That is a “right” guaranteed to all residents.
 So, if you see your relative is living in filthy conditions, that right has been taken from your loved one and legal remedies can be pursued.
 Document the conditions with a picture.
 If you see your loved one has bedsores, wounds, or other symptoms suggesting abuse or neglect, take pictures.
 Preserving the evidence of wrongdoing can be essential.
 If you have questions we are here for you.
 We can offer guidance to see that justice is served.

 Why the Elderly are Vulnerable

-Those of senior age are more likely to be abused or taken advantage of because in their aging years a person may become frail and forgetful.
-Senior residents who have diagnosed illnesses related to physical strength, communication, and memory may be the target of abuse simply because they are unable to defend themselves, speak up, or recall what happened in the days after the incident.
+Those of senior age are more likely to be abused or taken advantage of because of they are frail and sometimes forgetful.
+Senior residents who have limited physical strength, impaired communication or memory function, may be the target of abuse simply because they are unable to defend themselves, speak up, or recall what happened in the days after the incident.
 Many situations of mistreatment go unreported, because residents are terrified to say something out of fear that they will suffer from even worsened abuse.

-If your family member is withdrawn, refuses to speak to you, and cannot explain certain physical marks, please call us to talk with a renton, NJ nursing home abuse lawyer without hesitation.
+If your family member is withdrawn, refuses to speak to you, and cannot explain certain physical marks, please call us and talk with a Trenton, NJ nursing home abuse lawyer today.

 Unfortunately, some family members may shrug off their relative’s stories of abuse or mistreatment as if they are made up.
 We encourage you to ask your loved one more questions and find out if there is truth to the incident.
 If your relative has confided in you about how they are suffering, chances are it was not a single incident which led to him or her talking about it.
 In many cases, the elderly resident may have endured frequent abuse and has finally reached his or her breaking point.